tai-phamduc/server/README.md

 npm run test:integration
 ```

+## Postman Collection

+The repository includes a Postman collection for testing the API endpoints.
+The collection is located in the `postman` folder.

+### Using the Postman Collection

+1. Import the collection file (`postman/Movie_Ticket_Booking_API.postman_collection.json`) into Postman:
+   - Open Postman
+   - Click on "Import" button
+   - Select the collection file

+2. Import the environment file (`postman/Movie_Ticket_Booking_API.postman_environment.json`) into Postman:
+   - Click on "Import" button again
+   - Select the environment file

+3. Select the "Movie Ticket Booking API Environment" from the environment dropdown in the top right corner of Postman

+### Authentication in Postman

+To use endpoints that require authentication:

+1. First, use the "Login User" request in the "Users" folder with valid credentials
+2. The response will contain a token
+3. Copy this token and set it as the value for the `userToken` environment variable

+For admin endpoints:

+1. Login with an admin account
+2. Copy the token and set it as the value for the `adminToken` environment variable

+### Testing Workflow

+A typical testing workflow might look like:

+1. Check API health using the "API Health Check" request
+2. Register a new user or login with existing credentials
+3. Browse movies, events, or news
+4. Create a booking for a movie
+5. Process payment for the booking
+6. View and manage bookings
+7. Test search functionality

 ## Database

 The application uses MongoDB Atlas as the database.
 The database contains the following collections: